relensing: Reconstructing the mass profile of galaxy clusters from gravitational lensing: Mock distributions: simple models

-Comparing Type 1 and Type 2 reconstructions (carried out under the same conditions), we can see that there is no significant differences when it comes to the results given by both penalty functions.
-Instead, the significant difference appears when the smoothing is included.
-Without smoothing the contours in $\kappa$ are noisier and less accurate, particularly outside the inner region.
-This is clearer when weak lensing constrains are being considered.
-Here, for inner region we refer to the region that encloses all the known multiple images, as it is depicted in Fig. \ref{fig: nis convergence comp} (purple dashed contour).
+Comparing Type 1 and Type 2 reconstructions (carried out under the same conditions), we can see that there are no significant differences when it comes to the results given by both penalty functions.
+Instead, a significant difference appears when the smoothing is included.
+Without smoothing, the contours in $\kappa$ are noisier and less accurate, particularly outside the inner region.
+This is clearer when weak lensing constraints are being considered.
+Here, for the inner region we refer to the region that encloses all the multiple images known, as it is depicted in Fig. \ref{fig: nis convergence comp} (purple dashed contour).
 That behaviour stands irrespectively of the lens distribution or the input deflection potential $\psi^{(0)}$.
 This behavior is accentuated when the complexity of the lens increases.

 When only the strong regime is included, the reconstruction effectiveness is strongly restricted to the inner region, as we can see in Fig. \ref{fig: nis convergence comp}, where most of such region presents a relative difference within $|\Delta_{r}\kappa|<0.1$ ($10\%$).
-In particular, we can see an improvement at the inner region's boundary when the smoothing is included.
-Outside the inner region the reconstruction loses its effectiveness and there is an underestimation of $\kappa$, which is less accentuated when the smoothing is added, but still present.
-Once strong and weak regime are combined, there is an overall enhancement in the reconstruction outside the inner region, but without smoothing the increase in $\kappa$ is less uniform, and we can still see marked peaks of both underestimations and overestimations of $\kappa$.
+In particular, we can see an improvement at the inner region boundary when the smoothing is included.
+Outside the inner region, the reconstruction loses its effectiveness and there is an underestimation of $\kappa$, which is less accentuated when the smoothing is added, but still present.
+Once strong and weak regimes are combined, there is an overall enhancement in the reconstruction outside the inner region, but without smoothing the increase in $\kappa$ is less uniform, and we can still see marked peaks of both underestimations and overestimations of $\kappa$.